AbobakerAhmed/Code-For-Sudan/README.md

 ## Contributors
 - Developed by the Code For Sudan Hackathon team.
-- For inquiries, contact: [abobaker.hassan999@gmail.com].

 ## License
-This project is licensed under [insert license, e.g., MIT].
+This project is licensed under [MIT].
 See the `LICENSE` file for details.